Oregon and the Pacific Northwest

 Food – Portland is more than just Stumptown Coffee and Voodoo Doughnuts (although, make sure you try the McMinnville Cream, should you go).
 From food carts to fine dining – Portland has it all, and is consistently known for being a bit of a foodie town.

 Sports – Portland is home to the Portland Trail Blazers (NBA), Portland Timbers (MLS) and Portland Winterhawks (major junior league hockey).
-Do note major rivalries with the LA Lakers, Seattle Sounders and Seattle Thunderbirds as you walk the streets.
+Do note major rivalries with the Lakers, Sounders and Seattle Thunderbirds as you walk the streets.
 Portlanders are active people – with the largest park in a city’s limits (Forest Park), running and biking trails across the city, and multiple ski areas within an hour’s drive.

 If tromping through the mud, catching a wave or skiing the slopes is more your thing, check out these options just a short drive from McMinnville.